 Having an openly positive dialogue forces me to think about all the things that make me happy.
 Even when I’m having a bad day, it helps to turn that frown upside down, and puts me in a more beneficial headspace.
 I can allow myself to accept constructive criticism, and incorporate that feedback to improve myself and my body of work.

 To up my happiness factor even more, I’ve incorporated another tip from John Foley that involves the old adage of beginning each day with a grateful heart.
 When you’re getting ready to hit the hay, you probably prep your bedside: getting a glass of fresh water, putting out your vitamins, setting your alarm.
 Add one more things to that list: a journal.
-When you wake up, immediately write down three things that gratifying you.
+When you wake up, immediately write down three things that are gratifying to you.
 You’ll start your day on an upbeat note, making it a habit for you to be “glad to be here.”

 Why are you glad to be here?
 Tweet me: @MeganADutta